berops/claudie/docs/input-manifest/api-reference.md

 - `secretRef` [SecretRef](#secretref)

-  Secret from which private key will be taken used to ssh into the machine.
+  Secret from which private key will be taken used to SSH into the machine (as root).

   The field in the secret must be `privatekey`, i.e.